World Cup: Is Russia 2018 the last chance for Messi and Ronaldo?

 England vs. Belgium, June 28: Given this is the third group match for each team, one or both may have already qualified over Panama and Tunisia.

-But Premier League fans will tune in for the sheer star power representing the league, including Belgians Eden Hazard (Chelsea), Kevin de Bruyne (Manchester City) and Romelu Lukaku (Manchester United), against England's Harry Kane (Tottenham), Raheem Sterling (Manchester City) and Jamie Vardy (Leicester City).
+But Premier League fans will tune in for the sheer star power representing the league, including Belgians Eden Hazard (Chelsea), Kevin De Bruyne (Manchester City) and Romelu Lukaku (Manchester United), against England's Harry Kane (Tottenham), Raheem Sterling (Manchester City) and Jamie Vardy (Leicester City).

 Which young players could breakout in Russia?